Mount and Dismount…we all have to do it eventually

 - The bridle should be on the horse, reins should be in hand

 - Halter and lead should be in proper order

 - Girth/cinch should be tightened

 - Stirrups ready for the mount

 The horse will stand quietly and not move off.
 A smooth dismount that does not pull the saddle or unbalance the horse is correct.
 TTCC considers kicking your foot free to slide down on your hip or belly proper and safe.
 A rider must have the reins in hand while dismounting and the horse should not step or move off.
-Mavericks and Horseman may be asked to execute an offside dismount or to dismount onto an object. (but said object will be stable and approximately 3×3)
+Mavericks and Horseman may be asked to execute an offside dismount or to dismount onto an object. (but the object will be stable and approximately 3×3)